shreystechtips/pythonbytes/projects/sudoku/README.md

 you will be prepared for the awesomeness.

-Incidentally there are a number of styles of puzzle similar to Sudoku; such as Shikaku.
+Incidentally there are a number of styles of puzzle similar to Sudoku; such as Shikaku and Nurikabe.
-If you create a Sudoku solver you have the opportunity to go further.
+If you create a Sudoku solver you have the opportunity to go further into these other games.
+You are also welcome to read about NP-complete computational tasks.

 ### Details